saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 c ──────────┘
 ```

-The resulting netlist represents the hardware at the gate or cell level rather than using high-level RTL constructs.
+The generated netlist describes the implementation using gates or cells instead of high-level RTL constructs.

 ---

 ## 3. GLS Using Icarus Verilog

-A basic GLS flow using **Icarus Verilog** is:
+A typical GLS flow using **Icarus Verilog** is:

 ```text
               RTL Design